Grignard reagent: Gallery

 Magnesium turnings are placed in a flask.

 Tetrahydrofuran and a small piece of iodine are added.

 A solution of alkyl bromide is added while heating.

 After completion of the addition, the mixture is heated for a while.

 Formation of the Grignard reagent is complete.
 A small amount of magnesium still remains in the flask.

 The Grignard reagent thus prepared is cooled to 0°C before the addition of the carbonyl compound.
-The solution becomes cloudy as the Grignard reagent precipitates out.
+The solution becomes cloudy as the Precipitation.

 A solution of carbonyl compound is added to the Grignard reagent.

 The solution is warmed to room temperature.
 At this point the reaction is complete.